 Penalties and Enforcement

 Non-compliance with UAE corporate tax laws can lead to severe penalties and enforcement actions.
 Penalties for late or incorrect tax filings, underpayment of taxes, or failure to maintain proper records can result in fines, interest charges, or even legal action.
-It is essential for businesses to stay updated on tax regulations and fulfill their compliance obligations to avoid facing sanctions.
+It is essential for businesses to stay updated on tax regulations and fulfil their compliance obligations to avoid facing sanctions.

 Tax Planning Strategies